Snaacky/thewiki/docs/guides/quality.md

 The advantages of BD and what you're missing out on with WEB are:

 1. **Better Quality** - The BD episode is around 6GB compared to 1.3GB on WEB.
-This makes it a better source even for mini encodes, as they have more data to work with. *A same size encode made from both sources will show the BD version to be superior.*
+This makes it a better source even for mini encodes, as they have more data to work with; *a same size encode made from both sources will show the BD version to be superior*

-2. **No Censorship** - The BDs will remove or reduce censorship that may be present on WEB releases, ranging from minor changes within scenes to whole new scenes being added.
+2. **No Censorship** - The BDs will remove or reduce censorship that may be present on WEB releases, ranging from minor changes within scenes to whole new scenes being added

-3. **Additional Content** - A BD release allows the studios to fix any mistakes made due to budget/time/airing duration constraints and they can add as much content as they want.
+3. **Additional Content** - A BD release allows the studios to fix any mistakes made due to budget/time/airing duration constraints and they can add as much content as they want

 4. **Improvements** - Fully redrawn scenes, extra details, shading improvements, removed dimming/brightness changes, etc.

 See the comparisons below between BD and WEB:

 - [Demon Slayer](https://slow.pics/c/UMxyTZ7T)
 - [Saiki Kusuo no Ψ-nan](https://slow.pics/c/GxJxekoN)
 - [Toaru Kagaku no Accelerator EP 5](https://slow.pics/c/Z0DF2PlI)